pshare-emory/dpSubsetSelection/README.md

 # dpSubsetSelection

 ## Introduction
 dpSubsetSelection is the software to implement the algorithm in the paper "Selecting Optimal Subset to Release Under Differentially Private M-Estimators from Hybrid Datasets".
-Please contact <mengw1@stanford.edu> for bugs.
+Please contact Meng Wang by email <mengw1@stanford.edu> for bugs.

 ## Setup
 ### Dependencies